reef-technologies/handbook/README.md

 - Avoid `ssh -A`, also called `ForwardAgent` (except for jb).
 If we use it on a server owned by a client and it gets hacked, someone could potentially set a trap for us and authorize using our key.
 The better way is to use deployment keys on the client server to access the repository.
 - Do not use the company email for RSS, out of work stuff etc. That is to minimize distractions, which is pretty important for us.
 - Try to use Pomodoro, pair programming, or another time organization method.
+- If you issue an invoice to the company, please prefix the name of the file with your surname.
+This makes things much easier to find for the staff members who are dealing with a few dozen invoices every month.

 If any of the above is not clear, not optimal, or you are curious about the rationale behind a rule, speak up on `#default`.